Let’s say you’re starting your campaign.

-They’re perfect for you to test geo countries where you have good volumes and expensive traffic.
+They’re perfect for you to test GEOs where you’ve got good volumes and expensive traffic.

 Does Ad Size Matter?

-Regarding our experience and results we think the next graph will provide you a clear image of these spots.
+When it comes to my own experience and results, I think this next graph is gonna provide you a clear image of these spots.

-We ordered them according to theirs risk and competition volumes.
+I categorize them according to their risk and competition volumes.

-The size of each bubble refers to the ad formats and ad sizes’ volumes.
+The size of each bubble refers to the volumes and sizes of the ad formats.

-Let’s see how to apply these spots when you need to launch a campaign in the following situations:
+Let’s see how to apply these spots when you need to launch a campaign!